OctopusDeploy/docs/docs/security/users-and-teams/auditing.md

 Audit Retention functionality was introduced in **Octopus 2022.3** and is being rolled out in stages for our Cloud customers first.
 It will be made available to Self-hosted customers in **Octopus 2022.4**.
 :::

 Audit log entries can require a significant amount of database space to store, degrading overall system performance.
 For this reason, Octopus Server applies a retention policy to automatically archive audit log entries older than the configured number of days and remove them from the database.
-The retention period can be configured via **{{Configuration, Settings, EventRetention}}**.
-The location of the archived audit log files can be changed via **{{Configuration, Settings, ServerFolders}}**.
+The retention period can be configured via **{{Configuration, Settings, Event Retention}}**.
+The location of the archived audit log files can be changed via **{{Configuration, Settings, Server Folders}}**.

 Periodically, Octopus will apply the retention policy to the existing entries and store them as [JSONL](https://jsonlines.org/) files, grouped as a single file for each day (for example, `events-2019-01-01.jsonl`).
 These files can be accessed through a separate page available via the overflow menu (`...`) in the top right corner of the audit page.